Helvetia In House Movements

 Calibre 82C-32 Movement

 During the late 1930s Helvetia began to introduce watches with central seconds rather than having seconds displayed separately in a sub dial.
 Initially it looks as if they adapted their calibre 81 movement with an indirectly driven central second hand and used it in some of their sports watches.
 Then in about 1940 Helvetia introduced the calibre 820 which was a centre seconds version of the 82A.
 The adaption for a central second hand made the 820 about 25% thicker than the 82A at 4.95mm.
-The 820 movement is relatively rare and Helvetia seem to have mainly sold it to other watch companies, perhaps as one of the few centre seconds movements available at the time, for example I have seen several in military style Helbros watches.
+The 820 movement is relatively rare and I have only seen it in a few military style Helvetia watches and some watches Helvetia made for Helbros both dating from 1943.

 Adapted Calibre 81-28